Voynich manuscript: Codicology

 The codicology, or physical characteristics of the manuscript, have been studied by many researchers.
 The manuscript measures 23.5 by 16.2 by 5 cm, with hundreds of vellum pages collected into 18 quires.
 The total number of pages is around 240, but the exact number depends on how the manuscript's unusual foldouts are counted.
-The quires have been numbered from 1 to 20 in various locations, using a style of numerals consistent with those used in the 15th century, and the top righthand corner of each recto (righthand) page has been numbered from 1 to 116, using a style of numerals that originated at a later date.
+The quires have been numbered from 1 to 20 in various locations, using a style of numerals consistent with those used in the 15th century, and the top right corner of each recto (righthand) page has been numbered from 1 to 116, using a style of numerals that originated at a later date.
 From the various numbering gaps in the quires and pages, it seems likely that in the past, the manuscript had at least 272 pages in 20 quires, some of which were already missing when Wilfrid Voynich acquired the manuscript in 1912.
 There is strong evidence that many of the book's bifolios were reordered at various points in the book's history, and that its pages were originally in a different order than the order they are in today.

 Parchment, covers, and binding

 Samples from various parts of the manuscript were radiocarbon dated at the University of Arizona in 2009.
 The results were consistent for all samples tested and indicated a date for the parchment between 1404 and 1438.
 Protein testing in 2014 revealed that the parchment was made from calfskin, and multispectral analysis showed that it had not been written on before the manuscript was created (i.e., it is not a palimpsest).
 The quality of the parchment is average and has deficiencies, such as holes and tears, common in parchment codices, but was also prepared with so much care that the skin side is largely indistinguishable from the flesh side.
 The parchment is made from "at least fourteen or fifteen entire calfskins".

 Some folios (such as 42 and 47) are thicker than the usual parchment.

-The goat skin binding and covers are not original to the book, but date to its possession by the Collegio Romano.
+The goatskin binding and covers are not original to the book, but date to its possession by the Collegio Romano.
 Insect holes are present on the first and last folios of the manuscript in the current order and suggest that a wooden cover was present before the later covers.
 Discolouring on the edges points to a tanned leather inside cover.

-Medievalist Lisa Fagan Davis describes the parchment as soft, a texture found in books that have been "heavily thumbed", indicating the manuscript was handled/paged through a great deal and likely served some routine function, as a medical manual or celestial almanac might; also suggesting it had a workmanlike role, rather than anything sacred or ceremonial, are the holes in the parchment from scabs, wounds, or insect bites, and the lack of any luxurious touches such as gold leaf.
+Medievalist Lisa Fagin Davis describes the parchment as soft—a texture found in books that have been "heavily thumbed".
+This indicates the manuscript was handled or paged through a great deal and likely served some routine function such as a medical manual or celestial almanac.
+Its heavy usage also suggests it had a workmanlike role rather than anything sacred or ceremonial.
+The holes in the parchment from scabs, wounds, or insect bites, and the lack of any luxurious touches such as gold leaf, support this interpretation.